 Participants are required to attend one “learning into practice” drop-in workshop within two academic years.
 The purpose of the workshop is to create a knowledge sharing platform for the “learning into practice” project where participants can learn from one another and work together as we continue to foster an inclusive environment on campus.
 This can also be an opportunity for participants to get ideas for their project.
 This year, the workshops will be held virtually.
 More details will follow.

 Thank you for your interest in the Diversity and Inclusion Certificate Program (DICP).
-Due to an overwhelming response, registration is currently closed for Fall/Spring 2020-2021 sessions.
-Please reach out to Ashley May or Michael Vidal at email@example.com with any questions.
+Due to an overwhelming response, registration is currently closed for 2020-2021 sessions.
+Please reach out to Ashley Caruso or Michael Vidal at firstname.lastname@example.org with any questions.

 Participants have two options to enroll in the program: